Israel pummels Lebanon and Gaza, killing dozens in fresh waves of airstrikes

 Formerly home to families and businesses, mid-rise apartment blocks were left open to the breeze, walls blown off and furniture buried.
 Hezbollah supporters in several locations raised the group's bright yellow banner atop the rubble.

-Since the conflict between Israel and Hezbollah erupted last year, more than 2,897 people have been killed and 13,150 wounded in Lebanon, the Health Ministry reports, not including Friday's rising toll.
+Since the conflict between Israel and Hezbollah erupted in 2023, more than 2,897 people have been killed and 13,150 wounded in Lebanon, the Health Ministry reports, not including Friday's rising toll.
 Health authorities say that a quarter of those killed were women and children.

-Overall, U.N. agencies estimate that Israel’s ground invasion and bombardment of Lebanon has displaced 1.4 million people.
-Residents of Israel’s northern communities near Lebanon, roughly 60,000 people, have also been displaced for more than a year.
+Overall, United Nations agencies estimate that Israel's ground invasion and bombardment of Lebanon has displaced 1.4 million people.
+Residents of Israel's northern communities near Lebanon, roughly 60,000 people, have also been displaced for more than a year.

-Hezbollah has continued firing rockets into northern Israel, with projectiles launched from Lebanon on Thursday crashing into agricultural areas and killing seven people, including four Thai farm workers.
+Hezbollah has kept up firing rockets into northern Israel, with projectiles launched from Lebanon on Thursday crashing into agricultural areas and killing seven people, including four Thai farm workers.

-Israel is also pressing on with its bombardment of Gaza on Friday, where a barrage of airstrikes hit central Gaza’s Nuseirat refugee camp and killed at least 21 Palestinians — including an 18-month-old and his 10-year-old sister — according to health officials at the nearby Al-Aqsa Martyrs Hospital.
+Israel also pressed on with its bombardment of Gaza on Friday, where a barrage of airstrikes hit central Gaza’s Nuseirat refugee camp and killed at least 21 Palestinians — including an 18-month-old and his 10-year-old sister — according to health officials at the nearby Al-Aqsa Martyrs Hospital.

-Israeli strikes also hit a motorcycle in Zuwaida and a house in Deir al-Balah, killing four more people, hospital officials said, bringing the overall death toll in Gaza to 25 on Friday.
+Israeli strikes also hit a motorcycle in Zuwaida and a house in Deir al-Balah, killing four more people, hospital officials said, bringing Friday's overall death toll in Gaza to 25.

 Hamas confirmed the death of Kassab, who was not well known to the public.
 Israel alleged he was a coordinator between militant groups in Gaza.

-As U.S. diplomats left the region this week after a flurry of meetings with Israeli officials, there were no signs of a breakthrough on a cease-fire in either Lebanon or Gaza.
+As American diplomats left the region after a flurry of meetings with Israeli officials, there were no signs of a breakthrough on a cease-fire in either Lebanon or Gaza.

 “The proposals do not meet the comprehensive needs of the Palestinian people in terms of security, stability, relief, and reconstruction,” said senior Hamas official Bassem Naem, speaking first to the Hamas-run Al Aqsa TV before confirming the group’s position to The Associated Press.